WelbornGroup/Documentation/REU_Workflow.md

 We will keep all of these setting consistent for the carbohydrates, however make sure you are referencing your carbohydrate structure file correctly (*i.e. change galactose.xyz_4 >> example-carbohydrate.xyz_4*)

-Make sure your structure file, key file, and parameter files all have the same names (galactose.xyz_4, galactose.key, galactose.prm)
+Make sure your structure file, key file, and parameter files all have the same names (galactose.xyz_4, galactose.key, galactose.prm) otherwise tinker will not be able to locate your parameters or settings

 `sbatch dynamic.sh` to submit the dynamics job to the queue